Toyosi Akerele-Ogunsiji: Professional career

 Akerele-Ogunsiji started her career in 2007 as a Corporate Communications and External Affairs Executive at Oando Oil and Gas PLC.
 She moved on to the Ministry of Youths and Social Development, Ogun State, Nigeria where she was the Special Assistant to the Honourable Commissioner on Youth Development before going on to establish Rise Human And Education Development Networks, an organisation that focuses on creating intellectual development and capacity building programs for young Nigerians between 16 and 30.

 Akerele-Ogunsiji founded Passnownow in 2012 with the aim of helping indigent and deprived secondary school children to access and use Curriculum Compliant Education Content, from the comfort of Mobile Devices.
 She also founded, Printmagicng, a Printing firm that delivers 24 hours Printing Service at low cost to Small Businesses via the Internet.

-in 2017, Akerele-Ogunsiji led international students of the Harvard Kennedy School of Government and Massachusetts Institute of Technology (MIT) to a one-week Public Sector and Innovation Field Trip in, Lagos, Nigeria.
+in 2017, Toyosi Akerele-Ogunsiji led international students of the Harvard Kennedy School of Government and Massachusetts Institute of Technology (MIT) to a one-week Public Sector and Innovation Field Trip in, Lagos, Nigeria.
 The trip was described as providing "a veritable platform for Engagement for Harvard Students and Faculty to learn more about Urban Development and Innovation, Economic Competitiveness, Democratic Governance and emerging Trends in the Public Policies of Lagos and Nigeria."

-Family

-In 2014, she married Adekunle Ogunsiji, an ICT professional, in a low key wedding at her family house in Ikeja, Lagos.
+AI for development, policy and advisory work

+Under her leadership Rise Networks has represented Nigeria on international AI policy and safety platforms.
+The organisation attended the inaugural UK AI Safety Summit in November 2023, and Toyosi Akerele-Ogunsiji has been invited to and spoken at several international AI events, including the Global Artificial Intelligence Summit in Riyadh (2022) and ITU/AI for Good programming.

+She has served on multi-stakeholder advisory groups focused on AI in development, including membership of a UNDP AI4Dev reference initiative in Nigeria.

 Publications

-Akerele-Ogunsiji had several papers and publications on leadership, youth and business development, including authoring:
+Toyosi Akerele-Ogunsiji had several papers and publications on leadership, youth and business development, including authoring: